LinguistDeveloper/clarive/docs/en/rules/palette/fieldlets/attach-files.markdown

 ### Extension

-The extensions allowed to be upload into the form.
+The extensions allowed to be upload into the topic.

-Example: jpg,.png.,TXT, etc...
+Example: jpg,.png,TXT, etc...

+### Height

+Set the height of the table.

+## Supported features

+### Multiple file upload

+Allows to select multiple files at once and upload them simultaneously.

+### Drag & Drop support

+Allows to upload files by dragging them from your desktop or filemanager and dropping them on your fieldlet.

+It is possible to drag&drop a complete folder structure, though this is currently only supported by Google Chrome.